Nontrivial global solutions to some quasilinear wave equations in three space dimensions: Introduction

 The assumption above on the geometric reduced system can be viewed as a stability assumption: we consider a small perturbations of some fixed initial data.
 One can compare it with \cite{keir2} where Keir also added a stability assumption on H\"ormander's asymptotic equations.
 Of course, his assumption is quite different from the assumption above.
 Instead of perturbing the data, he perturbed the asymptotic equations and considered all initial data.}

-\rmkn{ \rm In this paper, when we talk about a global solution, we mean a solution that exists for all time $t\geq 0$.
-Similarly, when we discuss a forward Cauchy problem \eqref{qwe}, we choose the initial data on a time slice $t=t_0$.
+\rmkn{ \rm When we discuss a forward Cauchy problem \eqref{qwe} in Remark \ref{rmkinit}, we choose the initial data on a time slice $t=t_0$.
 Meanwhile, we notice that there have been some recent work (such as \cite{keir,keir2,dong2022generically}) where the authors studied the Cauchy problem \eqref{qwe} with initial data posed on a hyperboloid (e.g.\ $t^2-r^2=1$), or a combination of a time slice $r\leq r_0$, $t=t_0$ and a null cone $r-t=r_0-t_0$, $t\geq t_0$.
 We can thus ask similar questions: can we give an accurate description on the data of $u$ posed on a hyperboloid, or on a combination of a time slice and a null cone?
 Can we also prove a related global existence result under assumptions on radiation fields?
 While we can answer neither of them, it is interesting to notice that the estimates in Theorem \ref{mthm} fit such a setting of initial data quite well.
 In fact, since $\{t\geq 1/\eps, t^2-r^2=1\}\subset \{t\geq 1/\eps,r/t\in[1/2,3/2]\}$, we do have $u\approx \eps r^{-1}U$ on the hyperboloid for all large times.}